elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-does-language-blur-the-line-between-reality-and-perception.md

 url: /learn/art-history-and-literature/questions/how-does-language-blur-the-line-between-reality-and-perception
 score: 8.5
 related_article1:
+    id: 168267
+    title: >-
+        How do jealousy and envy motivate characters to deceive others?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/how-do-jealousy-and-envy-motivate-characters-to-deceive-others
+related_article2:
     id: 168256
+    title: >-
-    title: What lessons about humanity can be learned from the theme of trust and betrayal in Shakespeare's works?
+        What lessons about humanity can be learned from the theme of trust and betrayal in Shakespeare's works?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-lessons-about-humanity-can-be-learned-from-the-theme-of-trust-and-betrayal-in-shakespeares-works
-related_article2:
-    id: 168252
-    title: In what ways can language manipulation lead to misperception in relationships?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-can-language-manipulation-lead-to-misperception-in-relationships
 related_article3:
-    id: 168256
+    id: 168264
+    title: >-
-    title: What lessons about humanity can be learned from the theme of trust and betrayal in Shakespeare's works?
+        What are the consequences of miscommunication in relationships?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-lessons-about-humanity-can-be-learned-from-the-theme-of-trust-and-betrayal-in-shakespeares-works
+    url: /learn/art-history-and-literature/questions/what-are-the-consequences-of-miscommunication-in-relationships
 related_article4:
-    id: 168257
+    id: 168259
-    title: What are Don John's motivations and how do they impact other characters?
+    title: >-
+        How does Shakespeare use irony to enhance miscommunication in his plots?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-don-johns-motivations-and-how-do-they-impact-other-characters
+    url: /learn/art-history-and-literature/questions/how-does-shakespeare-use-irony-to-enhance-miscommunication-in-his-plots
 related_article5:
-    id: 168260
+    id: 168261
-    title: In what ways is humor used as a defense mechanism in Shakespearean comedy?
+    title: >-
+        What are the key elements that differentiate Shakespearean comedy from tragedy?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-is-humor-used-as-a-defense-mechanism-in-shakespearean-comedy
+    url: /learn/art-history-and-literature/questions/what-are-the-key-elements-that-differentiate-shakespearean-comedy-from-tragedy
 ---

 &nbsp;